 Yellowstone National Park

 As many as 94% of Yellowstone's three million visitors flood the national park in summer, making fall and winter the perfect time to experience the breathtaking landscape without a selfie stick obstructing your view.
 Add Lamar Valley to your itinerary—the scenery is blanketed in snow, creating the ideal backdrop to spot a wild wolf or wander the silent wood trails in snowshoes.
-Venture to the National Elk Refuge in nearby Jackson to spot one of the largest elk herd on earth graze against the majestic white peaks of Grand Teton National Park.
+Venture to the National Elk Refuge in nearby Jackson to spot one of the largest elk herds on earth graze against the majestic white peaks of Grand Teton National Park.

 The presidential election has drawn attention to the small but scenic country of Slovenia where first lady Melania Trump was born, catapulting it further into the travel limelight.
 The jewel of the country is Lake Bled, a picturesque town less than an hour's drive from the capital, Ljubljana.
 In July and August, the glistening lake teams with wooden rowboats and local children splashing in the shallows, but come winter, it undergoes a mesmerizing transformation.
 A true winter wonderland, Lake Bled becomes breathtakingly silent and still, punctured only by a medieval castle perched on an island at its center.

 Banff National Park

 Banff National Park in Canada often features on lists of the most breathtakingly beautiful natural sites in the world, and it certainly doesn't disappoint in the cooler months.
 While many cold-climate destinations adopt an attitude that winter should be endured, Banff and Lake Louise come alive when the thermostat dips, with a monthlong Snow Days festival, ice skating, and cross-country skiing events.
 Be sure to add Moraine Lake to your must-see list—the glass-like water reflects the snowcapped Valley of Ten Peaks, creating a stunning mirror-like effect.